 Common reasons for seeking family therapy:

-- Dissatisfaction with the functioning of the family (various misunderstandings, rising conflicts, role conflict).
+- Unease with the functioning of the family (various misunderstandings, rising conflicts, role conflict).

 - Relationship problems